depradev/ntronary/README.md

 I would welcome and merge-in similar efforts of equivalent dedication.
 Then we could operate as silos where summary-reviews for the same artwork get included in a single file.
 Structuring-formating ideas are welcome.
+## NTROTICA?
+It's a similar effort but for cuckold-erotica literary works, like from literotica.
+It differs in that it's all contained into a single file using org-tags instead of org-roam.
 ## INSTRUCTIONS
 git clone https://github.com/depradev/ntronary
 as a folder inside your org-roam directory, the graph was made with org-roam-ui